Mount Roland cable car

-The Mount Roland cable car is a proposed aerial lift (cable car) at Mount Roland, near Sheffield, Tasmania, Australia.
+The Mount Roland cable car was a proposed aerial lift (cable car) at Mount Roland, near Sheffield, Tasmania, Australia.

-The proposal is being worked upon by the Sheffield-Mt Roland Cable Car Company, a venture by Brian Inder [deceased] of Tasmazia, and John Sinclair of Silver Ridge Retreat.
+The proposal was worked upon by the Sheffield-Mt Roland Cable Car Company.

 The route was first considered in the 1990s.
-A report [no longer online via referenced link] from the University of Tasmania's Institute for Regional Development suggested that the cable car would appeal to people who cannot complete the four to six hours return walk to the summit.
-A cable car was mentioned in Kentish Council's recreational blueprint for Mt Roland.
+A report from the University of Tasmania's Institute for Regional Development suggested that the cable car would appeal to people who cannot complete the four to six hours return walk to the summit.
+A cable car was mentioned in Kentish Council's recreational blueprint for Mount Roland.

-It is estimated that such a proposal would cost around A$13.5 million.
-The group propose a community ownership model of the company.
+It was estimated that such a proposal would cost around $13.5 million.
+The group proposed a community ownership.

-This proposal is highly divisive in the community, and has met with only limited support and given rise to the Mount Roland Preservation Society.
+This proposal was highly divisive in the community, and gained only limited support and given rise to the Mount Roland Preservation Society.
+The legal entity was deregistered in 2023.